Dashy10/ensename-verbos/README.md

 - Giving the user the ability to input a verb and receive four conjugated tenses

-- Giving the user the ability to enter a verb with conjugations into the database baased on tense.
+- Giving the user the ability to enter a verb with conjugations into the database based on tense.

 Major Hurdles
 ----------------